nikola451/ML-for-Cyber/README.md

 ***
 ## How to run my code
-all models are under primeModel file modelX=2.h5, modelX=4.h5, modelX=10.h5 are saved when acc first dropped 2%, 4%, and 10%
+All models are under primeModel file
+modelX=2.h5, modelX=4.h5, modelX=10.h5 are saved when acc first dropped 2%, 4%, and 10%
-modelXX=10.h5 is saved when acc first dropped 20% (it should be named as modelX=20.h5)
+**modelXX=10.h5 is saved when acc first dropped 20% (I should name it as modelX=20.h5)**

+use command
+`python3 eval.py <data path> <model path>`
+to run the evaluate the model

 ## Lab2 report